Mixing by offshore wind infrastructure: Resolving the density stratified wakes past vertical cylinders: Discussion

+At high Reynolds numbers there is much greater uncertainty, but the field data of \citet{schultze2020increased} and \citet{hendriks2025impact} can help constrain the problem.
+Both these studies measured the wakes generated by tidal flows past monopiles in the German/Belgian regions of the North Sea.
+We have approximated $\Rey_d$ and $\Ri_d$ based on their maximum measured temperature differences, and the tidal velocities when data were recorded.
+Note however, that the field data differ from the idealised DNS, particularly due to background shear and turbulence.
 There is a 3-order of magnitude difference between our simulation Reynolds numbers and those of the field.
-Despite this, we are reasonably confident that at least two of these field measurements lie in the `weakly stratified' wake regime, given they measured a highly energetic and localised turbulent wake extending far downstream of the structure.
-However, the second field campaign of \citet{schultze2020increased} could not detect an energetic wake in their temperature measurements when the background stratification was stronger ($\Delta T \approx 2.1 \ {}^\text{o} \text{C}$).
-We hypothesise that this was due to the regime change between weak and strongly stratified wakes, where temperature variations would only be detectable closer to the structure, and large-scale standing waves may be present.
+Despite this, we are confident that at least two of these field measurements lie in the `weakly stratified' wake regime, given \citet{schultze2020increased} and \citet{hendriks2025impact} report a highly energetic and localised turbulent wake extending far downstream of the structure.
+However, the second field campaign of \citet{schultze2020increased} could not detect an energetic wake in their temperature measurements when the background stratification was stronger ($\Delta T \approx 2.1 \ {}^\text{o} \text{C}$, corresponding to $\Ri_d \approx 0.14$).
+We hypothesise that this was due to the regime change between weak and strongly stratified wakes, where temperature variations would only be detectable closer to the structure, and large-scale stationary waves may be present.
 While \citet{schultze2020increased} did not report observing such large-scale structures, they may be more challenging to detect due to their spatial extent, steady-nature, and relatively weak strength.
 If this hypothesis is correct, the Reynolds number dependence of the mixing regimes appears to plateau as $\Rey_d$ increases.
 However, there is great uncertainty in this scaling.
 The LES carried out by \citet{schultze2020increased} did not demonstrate a clear regime change in their stratified wake simulations, although with only a 1 m vertical grid resolution it is unclear whether buoyancy length scales were adequately captured.
-Indeed, \citet{schultze2020increased} note significant dissipation and mixing in the background flow, even in the absence of infrastructure.
-It is therefore vital that future work addresses the scale gap between DNS and field observations.
+Indeed, \citet{schultze2020increased} note significant dissipation and mixing in their simulated background flows, even in the absence of infrastructure.
+It is therefore vital that future work addresses the scale gap between DNS and field observations, and extends analysis to flow profiles with vertical shear and background turbulence.

 It is also important to discuss how further increases in $\Ri_d$ may affect dynamics.
 If the vertical domain extent were large enough, the unstratified regions would be unaffected by any change in $\Ri_d$.
 While high $\Ri_d$ may suppress turbulent activity across the thermocline, there must be some interface between the buoyancy affected region and the unstratified active turbulence.
 This will subsequently lead to the strong vertical shearing at the thermocline edges, and a suppression of the KV within the thermocline.
 For this reason we speculate that higher $\Ri_d$ will fall into the same `strongly stratified' regime identified herein, where vertical motions will develop in response to the vertical shearing, leading to waves propagating on the stratified-unstratified interfaces.
 Differences will occur regarding how deeply vertical flow structures may penetrate into the strongly stratified regions, which will subsequently limit the extent of vigorous mixing.
 However, we speculate the fundamental features that separate weakly and strongly stratified wakes will be maintained as $\Ri_d$ is increased.